 Your Chances Are Higher If You Live With Your Parents In The Same Household

-Alternatively, if you are planning to live with your parent, you can consider applying for 3Gen BTO flats which tends to be less subscribed than other flat types, increasing your odds for a successful application.
+Alternatively, if you are planning to live with your parent, you can consider applying for 3Gen BTO flats (if available) which tends to be less subscribed than other flat types, increasing your odds for a successful application.

 All in all, there are many incentives for couples to consider living with or near their parents.